Your Cart is Empty

-But assuming everyone is on Instagram, creating a list will help you to compile the suppliers involved not only for the magazines and blogs you're contacting, but also for all suppliers to correctly and fully credit those involved.
+Creating and sharing a social media handle list will help you to quickly compile the suppliers involved not only for the magazines and blogs you're contacting, but also for all suppliers to correctly and fully credit those involved.

-Even if the item is not strictly in the photo, it's good manners to include everyone.
+Even if their item is not strictly in the photo, it's good manners to include everyone.
 You'll benefit from them promoting you, too.